The Asset Management (AM) Concept Model teaches us how things happen when managing assets.

 Performance Monitoring and Improvement

-Monitoring and improving performance are part of any management system.
-Its’ job is to track the accomplishment of different goals, KPIs (Key Performance Indicators) and KRAs (Key Result Area).
+Monitoring and performance improvement are part of any management system.
+Their role is to track the accomplishment of different goals, KPIs (Key Performance Indicators) and KRAs (Key Result Area).
 Monitoring and improving work consist of two parts:

 Monitoring and refinement can be directed to an asset to the extent that it is consistent with its objectives and management system.

 The assessment and refinement of asset management objectives include continuous improvement and strategic review.
-The strategic review is required when organizational goals are not met by the asset.
+The strategic review is required when organizational goals are not achieved.

 The review may include changes to: